singh1o2/CLICK_N_SHIP/README.md

 # CLICK_N_SHIP
 Collaborated with a team to build a full-stack web application where users can buy and sell products.
 Build the user interface using HTML templates and database using Django and SQL.
-Planned to launch monetized version of the website in the future.

 # Sample: